patricksavalle/devops-project-template/content/project-plan.md

 # Project plan

 ```
-Clone this repo and document your specific choice here:
+Clone this repo and document your project plan here: